showrov4g/hostel-management/README.md

 # hostel management website
 in this website a student can register and take his/her needed meal as he want and also he/she can take premium subscription. a user can get notification about upcoming meals

-in this website also a admin can login and a admin can manage full website. admin can add new and upcoming meals, can manage users a admin can change user role
+in this website also a admin can login and a admin can manage full website. admin can add new and upcoming meals, can manage users a admin can change user role.

 # this website make with :
  * react